rl-institut/smooth/doc/source/getting_started.rst

 * :func:`~smooth.framework.functions.update_annuities`: calculates and updates the financial and emissions annuities for the components used in the system.
 This is called in the generic Component class to be used by all components.
-* :func:`~smooth.framework.functions.update_fitted_costs`: calculates the fixed financial
-  and emission costs where they are dependant on certain values and specific fitting methods are used (defined by the user).
-This is also called in the generic Component class to be used by all components.
+* :func:`~smooth.framework.functions.update_fitted_costs`: calculates the fixed costs and fixed emissions of a component.
+The user can define the dependencies on certain values using a set of specific fitting methods.
+This function is also called in the generic Component class, which is used to define each component.

 Optimization
 ============